phillips109/tax-bash/Formfactory/T22/1Pdf2Jpg/README.md

    You will be presented with a long, but not all inclusive, list of forms.
    Enter one, such as 1099div.

-   You will be presented with a new menu which will guide you through the steps you need to take.
+   You will be presented with a new menu whose choices represent the steps you need to take.
-*
-* Steps to be taken using the menu
+   Select the options in numerical order.

 1. will take you to the IRS website where you can download the .pdf file of the form you seek.
    You will have to figure out the nomenclature used by the IRS.
 In this case it is "form 1099div".
    Download the .pdf file of the instructions to ../Instructions.
    Download the .pdf file of the form to ../Pdf.
-2. This will show you the files in ../Pdf to show the .pdf files have been downloaded.
+2. This will show you the files in ../Pdf that have been downloaded.
 3. This will allow you to view the .pdf file.
-4. This takes you to the website pdf2jpg.net.
+4. This takes you to the website https://safepdfkit/pdf-jpg using firefox.
-   There you have to indicate your ./pdf file at ~/Formfactory/T22/1pdf2jpg/Pdf/ Choose the excellent resolution.
+   There you have to indicate your .pdf file which is in ../Pdf Choose the excellent resolution.
-   Press the button to convert.
-   Download the resultant .jpg file(s) to ~/Downloads.
+   Press the button to convert your .pdf file to .jpg Download the resultant .zip file to ~/Downloads.
    Close the website to return to the menu.
-5. Check that the .jpg files are in ~/Downloads.
+5. Check that the .zip file is in ~/Downloads.
-6. Move the ~/Downloads/*.jpg file(s) to ../Jpg (The program assumes you have no other .jpg files in ~/Downloads).
+6. unzip the .zip file.
+The resultant .jpg files will be in ~/Downloads/images/
+7. Check that ./jpg files are indeed in dir ~/Downloads/images
+8. mv ~/Downloads/images/*jpg to ../Jpg
-7. Check the the files have been moved.
+9. Check that the ./jpg files are in dir ../Jpg
+10. rm the ~/Downloads/images/*.jpg
+    This step ought to be unnecessary since we used mv in step 8.
+11. cp the ../Jpg/*.jpg to the /Jpg folders of 3Layout, 4Calc, and 7App
+12. cp the ../Pdf/*.pdf to the /Pdf folders of 2Sequence, 3Layout, 4Calc, and 7App
+13.
+At this point consider removing the zip file from ~/Downloads.
+The program cannot do this for you since it does not know what zip files you may have in ~/Downloads.

 You should now have in your ../Jpg folder the .jpg file(s) that will be the background for your form.